For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In simple terms:

-1. Students from England (starting their degree before 1st August 2023) and Wales – While studying, and up until the April after graduation, interest is currently 7.8%.
-After graduating, it's usually RPI* plus an extra amount between 0% – 3% depending on graduate earnings.
-It's capped at RPI* + 3% when graduates start earning £49,130 or more (following the Plan 2 Student Loan model).
+1. Students from England (starting their degree before 1st August 2023) and Wales – While studying, and up until the April after graduation, interest is currently 7.3%.
+After graduating, it's 4.3% plus an extra amount between 0% – 3% depending on graduate earnings.
+It's capped at RPI + 3% when graduates start earning £51,245 or more (following the Plan 2 Student Loan model).

-3. Students from Scotland and Northern Ireland – The Student Loan interest rate is 6.25% (the bank of England base rate + 1%, following the Plan 1 and 4 Student Loan models).
+3. Students from Scotland and Northern Ireland – The Student Loan interest rate is 4.3% (based on RPI, following the Plan 1 and 4 Student Loan models).

-Arguably students from England and Wales get a rough deal when it comes to interest rates.
-But, remember that anything they don't pay off will be wiped after 25, 30 or 40 years – which leads us on to the next point.
+Remember that anything graduates don't pay off will be wiped after 25, 30 or 40 years depending on their loan plan – which leads us on to the next point.

 Should students pay off their Student Loans early?